Ivancandido11/phase-4-project-vsus-1-0/README.md

     - Can ban players []
     - Can change players point counts []
     - Can assign VIPs []

+### Stats Page (Advanced Deliverable)
+- All
+  - Will display for all users who have played one game
+    - Games played
+    - Wins
+    - 2nd place
+    - losses

 ## All The Advanced Deliverables